Pipedream with Dylan Pierce

 00:35:34 - Dylan Pierce

-Please visit your tweeter and extract the inner HTML or not inner HTML.
+Please visit your Twitter and extract the inner HTML, or not inner HTML.
 We care about the span contents within the div with the attributes.
-And check my Raycast here, See if that's smart enough to realize that we have an array of these test attributes.
-Right.
+And check my Raycast here, see if that's smart enough to realize that we have an array of these test attributes.

 00:36:17 - Scott Steinlage